ShorelineProductions/xod/docs/guide/README.md

 * [Generic nodes](./generics/)

 ## Making your own nodes

+The most straightforward way to extend XOD and add support for new hardware.

 * [Creating nodes for XOD in XOD](./nodes-for-xod-in-xod/)
 * [Creating analog sensor driver nodes](./analog-sensor-node/)